tania-developer/wedding-planner-client/README.md

 # Wedding Service web app

-=>This react project use server site node js
+=>This react project use server-side node js.

-=>Here service and testimonial section are dynamic
+=>Here service and testimonial section are dynamic.

-=>Login with firebase auth, email and google sign in method are apply
+=>Login with firebase auth, email and google sign in method are applied.

-=>Admin can add service and admin after login
+=>Admin can add service and admin after login.

-=>User car review and show it on home page
+=>User car review and show it on home page.

-=>Admin can manage services
+=>Admin can manage services.

 ## Live site link